China Claims Tariffs Will Go, but Others Express Doubts --Update

 "The frictions are not just about trade," said Liu Shijin, deputy director of economic affairs at China's legislative body.
 "A lot of areas [for disagreement] haven't even started yet."

-Write to Josh Zumbrun at Josh.Zumbrun@wsj.com, Alex Leary at alex.leary@wsj.com and William Mauldin at william.mauldin@wsj.com
+Write to Josh Zumbrun at Josh.Zumbrun@wsj.com, William Mauldin at william.mauldin@wsj.com and Chao Deng at Chao.Deng@wsj.com